LemonFace0309/HackMIT/pitch.md

 ---

+## Next steps:
+- add wildlife data
+- add natural distaster event data
+- train a specific model for water quality analysis based on satellite or camera imagery.
+- provide localized resources
+- Ensure that the location data, especially from individual users, is anonymized and secure.
+Users might be hesitant to use the app if they feel their data could be misused.

+---

 **Closing:**

 Join us in this AquaGuard revolution.
 Together, let's ensure that when someone sees a polluted pond or a drying river, they don't feel powerless.
 Instead, they feel equipped, informed, and ready to make a change.